-I’ll now tell you a story, which you may not believe,
+I’ll now tell you a story, that you'll not believe,

 Of what happened to Brenda upon Christmas Eve.